The Canadian Paid Sick Days Calculator

 If you’re starting with a blank slate on paid sick days, you probably want to wade in the pool before diving.
 Many of Ontario’s top health organizations recommend 10 paid sick days per employee/year.
 However, every business is different and, just like wages, finding the right balance for your unique business matters.

 We’ve designed the calculator so that you can change the wage rate and number of paid sick days per year to determine the cost of starting a paid sick day program at your business.
-Some BWA businesses flex the number of days offered up and down throughout the year on an as-needed basis (think flu season) and others offer a set amount each year.
+Some BWA businesses flex the number of days offered up and down throughout the year as-needed (think flu season) while others offer a set amount.
 Depending on your business, both models offer value.

 In our example, the infamous wizard twins Fred and George Weasley offered a program of 4 paid sick days for all employees at Weasleys’ Wizard Wheezes (WWW) in 2021.